-One of the most exciting presentations on microsampling in 2018 came this past November from Jeff Plomley, Manager and Principal Scientist supporting Bioanalytical Innovator and Pre-clinical programs at Quebec-based Altasciences.
+One of the most exciting presentations on microsampling in 2018 came from Jeff Plomley, Manager and Principal Scientist supporting Bioanalytical Innovator and Pre-clinical programs at Quebec-based Altasciences.

 Impact-Assisted Extraction: A Novel Sample Preparation Workflow

 Next, the presentation goes into detail on the process of Impact-Assisted Extraction.
 Through the course of this process, tips remain intact, with free rotation in the bottom of the well plate, thereby aiding in the achievement of high extraction efficiencies.